Court finds Scott Morrison’s PEP-11 veto broke natural justice

 And the vocal opposition of Prime Minister Anthony Albanese is leading to accusations any decision under his government will also be tainted.

-The Federal Court on Tuesday quashed Mr Morrison’s December 2021 decision to block an extension of the PEP-11 project permit and remitted it to a joint federal-New South Wales authority.
+The Federal Court on Tuesday quashed Mr Morrison’s December 2021 decision to block an extension of the PEP-11 project permit and remitted it to a joint federal-NSW authority.

 That course of action had been requested by the two governments and permit holder Asset Energy.